SFDO-Tooling/Metecho/docs/metecho-how-to.md

 - On the Project detail page, select `Create Scratch Org` under My Project Scratch Org in the right-hand column.
 - Scratch Org creation can take a number of minutes.
 Feel free to leave the page.
   Metecho will provide an alert when the Scratch Org is ready.
-- You can also select a specific Epic or Task to create a Scratch Org for specific work in-progress.
+- You can also select an Epic or Task to create a Scratch Org for specific work in progress.

 ## Make Changes in Scratch Org